Explore health content from A to Z.

 Targeted therapy.
 Some medicines used to treat advanced skin cancers work by targeting specific parts of the cancer cells.
 These medicines can often be taken as a pill.

 Skin cancer is one of the most common types of cancer.
 Although this type of cancer can be treatable, the number of melanoma cases is on the rise in the United States

 Usually caused by cancers that have spread throughout the body, bone and soft tissue cancers are complex and require expertise from many types of specialists available through our Complex Joints & Musculoskeletal Tumors

 Having breast cancer means that some cells in your breast are growing abnormally.
 Learning about the different types and stages of breast cancer can help you take an active role in your treatment.

 Your entire body is made of living tissue.
 This tissue is made up of tiny cells.
 You can’t see these cells with the naked eye.
 Normal cells reproduce (divide) in a controlled way.
-When you have cancer, some cells become abnormal, changing shape.
+When you have cancer, some cells become abnormal.
 These cells may divide quickly and spread into other parts of the body.